microsoft/MCAPSTechConnect25-lab-910/skillable/exercise1.md

 Before proceeding, ensure the log file is in view by opening the "Debug console" tab 4️⃣ and ensuring that the console called "Attach to Backend" is selected 5️⃣.

-Now click the "Send Request" link in treyResearchAAPI.http just above the link {{base_url}}/me 6️⃣.
+Now click the "Send Request" link in treyResearchAPI.http just above the link {{base_url}}/me 6️⃣.

 ![run-in-ttk04.png](media/run-in-ttk04.png)

 You should see the response in the right panel, and a log of the request in the bottom panel.
-The response shows the information about the logged-in user, but since we haven't implemented authentication as yet (that's coming in Lab 6), the app will return information on the fictitious consultant "Avery Howard".
+The response shows the information about the logged-in user, but since we haven't implemented authentication, the app will return information on the fictitious consultant "Avery Howard".
 Take a moment to scroll through the response to see details about Avery, including a list of project assignments.

 ![run-in-ttk05.png](media/run-in-ttk05.png)